 The ARC is committed to maintaining the highest standards of professionalism and ethical conduct in its operations to meet its obligations under the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+The PGPA Act underpins the duty of the ARC and its officials to act honestly, in good faith and for a proper purpose.

-This policy is designed to ensure that all material personal interests are disclosed and that, as a result, conflicts of interest are identified and managed in a rigorous and transparent way that ensures the integrity, legitimacy, impartiality and fairness of ARC processes.
-Management of conflicts of interest in this way is designed to maintain public confidence in the ARC's business processes.
+This policy is designed so that all material personal interests are disclosed.
+This will support the identification and management of conflicts of interest in a rigorous and transparent way that ensures the integrity, legitimacy, impartiality and fairness of ARC processes and the ARC's administration of Australian Government resources.
+Management of conflicts of interest in this way is designed to maintain public confidence in the ARC's business processes and ensure that both ARC-funded projects and research outcomes supports and primarily benefits the Australian community.